Willie Lumpkin: Fictional character biography

 Lumpkin was later hired as a biology teacher for the 'Future Foundation', a school founded by the Fantastic Four.
 Willie enjoyed a trip to the moon when the Future Foundation and associates decided to hold a party.
 Lumpkin is also hired as a moderator for the FF's online presences.

+During the "Venom War" storyline, Willie Lumpkin was among those possessed by the Zombiotes while delivering the mail.
+He was freed by the possession by Agent Anti-Venom who advised him and the person his Zombiote appearance had cornered to take shelter inside a building.

 Other versions

-Ultimate Marvel

-In the Ultimate Marvel Universe, there is a government agent named Lumpkin, who works for the agency that runs the think-tank/school in the Baxter Building.
-His first name is not mentioned.
-He is in his forties and overweight.
-He is initially shown recruiting Reed Richards.
-He has expressed a romantic interest in Grimm's mother.
-Lumpkin and three of his men assist the Four in confronting the Mad Thinker, a former Baxter Building student.
-The entire group is knocked out by tranquilizing chemicals.
-Reed saves everyone.
+An alternate universe variant of William Lumpkin from Earth-1610 appears in Ultimate Fantastic Four.
+This version is a government agent for the Baxter Foundation who is in his forties and overweight.